doordeck/docs/docs/cloud-api/platform/get-application-owners-details.md

 # Get Application Owners Details

 :::warning
-This endpoint is only available to users with Doordeck issued auth tokens.
+This endpoint is only available to users with Sentry Interactive issued auth tokens.
 :::

 This endpoint will return the details of all owners of an application (see json below), given the requesting user is an owner.